 6. Sprinkle with lemon zest for added flavor.
 The citrus helps to bring out the flavor of the pasta and sauce.

-Step 1 – In a large pot, bring salted water to a boil and cook the pasta as directed on the package.
+Step 1 – Cook the pasta: In a large pot, bring salted water to a boil and cook the pasta as directed on the package.
 Scoop out and reserve some of the pasta water, and set it aside.

-Step 2 – Pat the shrimp dry with a paper towel, and then heat the oil on medium-high in a skillet.
+Step 2 – Cook the shrimp: Pat the shrimp dry with a paper towel, and then heat the oil on medium-high in a skillet.

-Step 3 – Add the shrimp and cook for about 2 minutes, then flip over and cook for an additional minute.
+Step 3 – Add the shrimp to the pan and cook for about 2 minutes, then flip over and cook for an additional minute. (be careful not to overcook the shrimp or it will become rubbery).

 Step 4 – Add in the butter, garlic, and cook for one minute until the butter has melted and the garlic is fragrant.

-Step 5 – Pour in the white wine, lemon juice, salt, and red pepper flakes.
+Step 5 – Make the sauce: Pour in the wine, lemon juice, salt, and red pepper flakes.
 Bring the sauce to a low simmer.

 Step 7 – Add in the pasta and stir well to coat.
 If you find the pasta is a bit dry, add some of the pasta water to the dish.